- This guidance is for England

 - issuing and revocation of licences

 Movement of animals will be controlled and the local authority has powers to dispose of the carcase by incineration on the infected place.
-Owners are not entitled to be compensated but the local authority pays for the destruction of the carcases.

 The spore-forming bacterium Bacillus anthracis causes anthrax.
 Under certain adverse circumstances each rod-shaped bacillus is able to form itself into a spore.
 The spores of anthrax are hard to destroy.
 They resist drying for a period of at least two years.
 They are able to live in the soil for ten years or more and still be capable of infecting animals.